-Any other relevant computing need or software dependecies which we think important have been also reported here.
+Any other relevant computing need or software dependecies which we think important have been also reported here, but then the technical details will be reported in the Implementation Plan.

-We have also listed the names of people who are working on each pipeline and we have given milestones and the final goal for each project, to be able to individuate any crucial path to the goal.
+We have also listed the names of people who are working on each pipeline, limiting to the responsible person in some cases, and we have given milestones and the final goal for each project, to be able to individuate any crucial path to the goal.
+The Implementation Plan will then report the information on the available and foreseen man-power needs for each workflow.
 In all those cases where the "SVN Versioning" information is missing, it is because we still have not the versioning on that software.
-But this is something we plan to fix.
+But this is something we will have in place rapidly.